1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a house, there are 3 people in this picture.
+The picture is taken in a house, there are a
 A girl in a black dress is lying on a chair and reading a book.
 Next to her, a man in a red T-shirt is lying on another chair with a bottle of water in his hand.
 Behind them,A man is walking in the room through the door.